scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Create a gravity well at a target location.
 All creatures within 5 tiles are pulled towards the center.
 Creatures make a Toughness roll against your Psykinetics.
 On fail they are pulled up to 2 tiles towards the center.

 ***Overcharge***: Add a success to your roll and increase both the range creatures are pulled from and amount they are pulled by 1.

+**Psychic Lance**
+- Energy Cost: 4
+- Cast Time: 3 AP
+- Range: 10

+Throw a lance of psychic energy at a target creature.
+The target creature makes a Mind roll against your Psykinetics, taking 1/2 Psychic damage on fail.
+This damage bypasses shields, but any resistances given from shields apply.
+This has no effect on robotic creatures.

+***Overcharge***: Add a success to your roll.

 ### Machine Soul